 If you’re dreaming of starting a business with student loan debt, you’re not alone.

-A debt load can make it very difficult for young people to procure financing if they want to start a business.
+A debt load can make it very difficult for young people to procure financing to start a business.
 A recent Stanford graduate carrying a debt of roughly half his education reported receiving 96 loan rejection letters when seeking capital for a small gym franchise he was helping to build.

 But that doesn’t mean it’s hopeless.

 If you’re dreaming of starting a business with student loan debt, there are several options and approaches to consider.
 It’s better to have a full knowledge of your options prior to going forward with a business plan or strategy.
 Read on for essential tips, or jump to our infographic below on how to start a business with student loan debt.

 Generally speaking, if you’re an aspiring entrepreneur, starting a business with student loan debt is an unfavorable position.
 However, there are three areas to consider and explore: